PETA Theater Center Manila

 PETA, or the Philippine Educational Theater Association, is one of the Philippines' defining theater institutions, known for work that connects performance, education, community, and social transformation.
 Founded in 1967 by Cecile Guidote-Alvarez, PETA has long treated theater not only as entertainment, but as a way of shaping civic imagination, artistic practice, and public conversation.

-Start Here: Current and Essential PETA Coverage
+Start Here: Essential PETA Coverage

 A review of Floy Quintos' politically charged play as it found a renewed home on the PETA stage.